How to Qualify for Medicare and Medicaid

 What Is Original Medicare?

 Original Medicare is the first iteration of the federal program known as Medicare.
 Original Medicare benefits are divided into two Medicare Parts.
 Each of these portions covers specific types of healthcare services.
-The Parts of Original Medicare are called Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
+The Parts of Original Medicare are called Medicare Part A (hospice care and hospital insurance) and Medicare Part B (medical insurance for outpatient care).

 While Original Medicare coverage is quite comprehensive, Medicare does not cover everything.
 Some examples of what is not covered by Medicare include:

-Original Medicare beneficiaries can still get coverage for prescription drugs but would need to sign up for a Medicare drug plan in order to receive that coverage.
-These plans are known as Medicare Part D.
+Original Medicare beneficiaries can still get coverage for prescription drugs but would need to sign up for a Medicare prescription drug coverage plan in order to receive that coverage.
+These plans are known as Medicare Part D. Part D coverage is available to all beneficiaries.

 How Much Does Medicare Cost?